-Navigating the Intersection Between Construction Law and Bankruptcy Law
+Navigating the Intersection Between Tennessee Construction Law and Federal Bankruptcy Law

 Tennessee construction law and federal bankruptcy law have an uncomfortable relationship.
 Rules governing the rights and responsibilities among owners, prime contractors, subcontractors, and suppliers are ordinarily well-established and understood by the various participants.
 But overlay a bankruptcy filing and things can get very complicated very quickly.
 Avoiding powers, lien priorities, termination rights and claims disputes, among other potential fights, can create confusion, or worse.
 This article discusses 5 strategies to help protect your client’s position before a bankruptcy, and 5 strategies to employ after a bankruptcy case is filed.

 Experienced Tennessee construction law attorneys are typically very good at recognizing when a counter party (or their own client) starts to experience financial difficulties.
 In fact, construction lawyers are oftentimes the first to recognize a contractor’s slide toward bankruptcy, especially by paying attention to disputes involving workmanship and payment.
 What can a subcontractor or supplier do to protect its position when dealing with a prime contractor or owner that is on shaky financial footing?

 (1) Mechanics and Materialman’s Liens & Bond Rights